Cherokee Country Club undergoes transformation to Wisconsin's first TPC course

 “In order now to either get into the game or get out of the game we had to address what has to be done on the course,” Tiziani said.

-The Department of Natural Resources approved modified plans to dredge the waterways and use the sediment — along with fill from offsite — to raise the playing surfaces and improve turf conditions while also improving drainage on the course and in the adjacent neighborhoods.
+The state Department of Natural Resources approved modified plans to dredge the waterways and use the sediment — along with fill from off site — to raise the playing surfaces and improve turf conditions while also improving drainage on the course and in the adjacent neighborhoods.

 Cherokee’s consultants said the economic impact of construction alone will be about $39 million, and the renovations will result in about $8.6 million in additional spending each year as thousands of members, guests, professional players and spectators flock to the club.